tedhchen/ESS-ResearchDesign/about.md

 </table>

 ## Acknowledgements
 This course design is based heavily on PLSC 501 (Pennsylvania State University) by Christopher Fariss.
 It also draws on EVPP 632 (George Mason University) by Susan A. Crate.
+Some reading selections are contributed by students from previous EVPP 632 classes.